Taking VR for Training Mainstream

-The theory of technology adoption tells us that mainstream adoption of VR training requires not just improvements to training outcomes.
-We also have to overcome the effort of adopting VR, and broaden the appeal beyond tech early adopters to more diverse users.
+The theory of technology adoption tells us that mainstream adoption of immersive learning requires not just improvements to training outcomes (performance expectancy).
+We also have to overcome the effort of adopting VR (effort expectancy), and broaden appeal beyond tech early adopters to more diverse users (facilitating conditions).

-1. Effort expectancy – How hand tracking reduces friction in VR training
+1. Effort expectancy – How hand tracking reduces friction in immersive learning

 76% of Americans have never tried a VR headset.
 And for some industries the percentage of employees who’ve never used VR will be far higher.
 A GlobalWebIndex survey suggested 30% of men had used a VR headset, but only 16% of women.
 Positivity about VR is also clustered in younger age groups.

-2. Performance expectancy – How hand tracking enhances VR training outcomes
+2. Performance expectancy – How hand tracking enhances training outcomes in VR

-If you use VR controllers to train flight attendants to close overhead lockers, it builds muscle memory not of the actions they’ll do in the real world, but of an abstract set of button pushes.
-In contrast, hand tracking enables flight attendants to perform actions closely mimicking the ones they would do in reality.
+If you use VR controllers to train flight attendants to close overhead lockers, it builds muscle memory not of real-world actions, but of an abstract set of button pushes.
+In contrast, hand tracking enables flight attendants to perform actions closely mimicking those they would do in reality.

-3. Facilitating conditions – How hand tracking reduces VR training onboarding time
+3. Facilitating conditions – How hand tracking reduces onboarding time

 In any training scenario, onboarding time is lost time.
-Using hand tracking, rather than (or perhaps as well as) VR controllers streamlines onboarding for VR training.
+Using hand tracking streamlines onboarding when training with VR.

 Every user has a lifetime of familiarity interacting with physical objects using their hands.
-When virtual objects appear and behave similarly to physical counterparts, little or no instruction is required about how to interact.
+When virtual objects appear and behave similarly to physical counterparts, little or no instruction is required.

 With a well-designed launcher powered by hand tracking, users can put on a headset and start interacting immediately.
-Objects can look like they can be picked up, virtual buttons can look like they need to be pushed.
-Any necessary instruction can be incorporated into the VR training itself, with little need for in-person support.
+Objects look like they can be picked up, virtual buttons look like they need to be pushed.
+Any necessary instruction can be incorporated into the application itself, with little need for in-person support.

 Enabling mainstream adoption of VR for training